De La Salle Green Archers and Lady Archers: Women's basketball

 The Lady Archers have won a total of five championship titles.
 They were UAAP title holders from 1999 through 2002.
 Their most recent championship was in UAAP Season 76 in 2013.

+3x3 basketball

+The Green Archers won the UAAP Season 85 3x3 basketball tournament in 2023.
+They retained the title the following year in UAAP Season 86.
+They won their third consecutive title in UAAP Season 87.

 Football

 La Salle has a total of 67 football championship titles in the NCAA and UAAP combined.
-Under its membership stint in the NCAA, La Salle won 51 championship titles – 21 under the men's division, and 30 under the juniors' division.
+Under its membership stint in the NCAA, La Salle won 51 championship titles – 21 under the men's division and 30 under the juniors' division.
 In the UAAP, the school has 16 championship titles – four in the men's division, 11 in the women's division, and one in the juniors' division.